GoodnessJSON/PiHole-Whitelist/README.md

 | optional-list.txt | <!-- OPTIONAL_LIST_COUNT -->145<!-- OPTIONAL_LIST_COUNT_END --> | This file contain domains that are needed to be whitelisted depending on the service you use.
 It may contain some tracking site but sometimes it's necessary to add bad domains to make a few services to work. | Occasionally | [link](https://raw.githubusercontent.com/GoodnessJSON/PiHole-Whitelist/master/lists/optional-list.txt) |

 ## <ins>How do I determine an ad domain?</ins>
-- __Using PiHole:__ <a href="https://discourse.pi-hole.net/t/how-do-i-determine-what-domain-an-ad-is-coming-from/1522">Follow the official PiHole instructions</a> for identifying a problematic domain.
+- __Using PiHole:__ <a href="https://discourse.pi-hole.net/t/how-do-i-determine-what-domain-an-ad-is-coming-from/1522">Follow the official Pi-Hole instructions</a> for identifying a problematic domain.
 - __Adam:ONE Assistant (formerly DNSthingy Assistant):__ <a href="https://chrome.google.com/webstore/detail/adamone-assistant/fdmpekabnlekabjlimjkfmdjajnddgpc">This browser extension</a> will list all of the domains that are queried when a web page is loaded.
 You can often look at the list of domains and cherry pick the ones that appear to be ad-serving domains.
 - __Using inbuilt Developer tool:__ For Chrome and Firefox, __`ctrl+shift+I`__ will land you in Developer tools menu.
 - __Using an Android app:__ [__`Net Guard`__](https://play.google.com/store/apps/details?id=eu.faircode.netguard) is an Android app that can be used to monitor any specific apps, works on unrooted devices too.